 Early societies also produced and used beer, wine, and other fermented drinks as a source of nutrients, such as the juice of grapes and other fruits or honey used to make wine, and the grains used to brew beer, as well as for their medicinal and antiseptic properties.

-Today, food and beverage processing and manufacturing is one of the largest employment industries in the United States, providing jobs for more than 1.5 million workers annually.
+Today, food and beverage processing and manufacturing is one of the largest employment industries in the United States, providing jobs for nearly 1.6 million workers annually.

 - Bakery Workers